-For medicine, OpenCV can help patients through classification and detection of cells or tumors, 2D/3D segmentation, 3D organ reconstruction, and vision-guided robotic surgeries.
+For medicine, OpenCV can help patients through the classification and detection of cells or tumors, 2D/3D segmentation, 3D organ reconstruction, and vision-guided robotic surgeries.

 For Security, this can be used in surveillance and biometrics, and lastly, for transportation, it can help us detect driver vigilance and develop autonomous vehicles.

-Finding the passion and vision of image processing and computer vision applications allow entrepreneurs to empower their clients.
+Finding the passion and vision for image processing and computer vision applications allow entrepreneurs to empower their clients.
 With the demand for image-based search engines, both entrepreneurs and software developers will emerge victorious using tools such as OpenCV.

-If your entrepreneurial journey needs a software development company that offers software developers who are knowledgeable in computer.
-Consult with us and find help, as we showcase our competent resources with adept knowledge in C++, Java, and Python coupled with OpenCV library.
+If your entrepreneurial journey needs a software development company that offers software developers who are knowledgeable in computers.
+Consult with us and find help, as we showcase our competent resources with adept knowledge in C++, Java, and Python coupled with the OpenCV library.
 We will build solutions to your computer vision business idea whether it is a new or existing deployment.

 Full Scale is one of the leading offshore service providers in Cebu!
 Our developers can learn OpenCV and other computer vision libraries in a short period and immediately use them in their tasks.